erasmus-without-paper/ewp-specs-api-echo/README.md

 [manifest-entry.xsd](manifest-entry.xsd) file.
 You will need to use a proper `xmlns` when you are including it in your manifest file.

-*Hint:* The deployment step looks exactly the same for all APIs, so in most cases it is not described, again and again, in all API specifications.
+Note, that this deployment step looks exactly the same for all APIs, so in most cases API designers skip it in their API specifications.

 [registry-spec]: https://github.com/erasmus-without-paper/ewp-specs-api-registry